 Located in the main corridors, large digital screens have been hung to allow all departments within the College to display information for our students.
 Students will be able to watch CNN with closed captioning and UT open forums put on by President Jacobs.
 The monitors will be used to notify students of events, meetings, student services, and even college related scholarships.

 Most importantly, Red Alert Notifications will be channeled through these displays.
 College Computing initiated this effort and worked with Wide Area Media and internal IT staff to reprogram The University Alert system to be operational through the digital signage.

 The wireless network on campus includes support of high speed wireless (802.11N).
 Faculty/staff/students have access to the public/private/privateN options when using wireless laptops.
 Our “Public” wireless network allows any visitor on campus to grab an internet connection without authenticating to UT's domain (UTAD).
 The “Private” wireless network is for faculty and students and requires a UTAD username and password.MEDIATED CLASSROOMS

 College Computing in collaboration with Academic Support created standards for the College's mediated classrooms.
-At the end of FY2011, the Tech Fee Committee approved the upgrade of several mediated classrooms in HH.
+In 2012 the Tech Fee Committee approved the upgrade of several mediated classrooms in HH.
 The classrooms are now outfitted with Smartboards, document cameras, Crestron control units and other equipment to support the growing need for audio/visual learning in the classroom.